qiyfoundation/Qiy-Scheme/use-cases/UC05 Individual Merges Qiy Nodes.md

-# UC1 Individual Starts Using Qiy Application
+# UC05 Individual Merges Qiy Nodes

 # Abstract

-This document is the use case specification for use case [UC1 Individual Starts Using Qiy Application](UC1%20Individual%20Starts%20Using%20Qiy%20Application.md).
+This document is the use case specification for use case [UC05 Individual Merges Qiy Nodes](UC05%20Individual%20Merges%20Qiy%20Nodes.md).

 # Contents